 Shine and purity are visible on the emblem.
-The components of the products act purposefully and heal the hair and scalp.
-As the Sunsilk logo shows, the effect is possible due to the high concentration of beneficial components.
+The components of the products work together to heal the hair and scalp.
+As the Sunsilk logo shows, the effect is made possible by the high concentration of beneficial components.

 Meaning and History

-The progressive approach taken by the British manufacturer allowed it to gain popularity quickly.
+The British manufacturer’s progressive approach helped it gain popularity quickly.
 He managed to enter the international market for five years of work and gain fame in 18 countries.
-During the existence of the brand, the number of its emblems has increased to several dozen.
+Over the brand’s existence, the number of its emblems has increased to several dozen.
 The main ones are six modifications.

 What is Sunsilk?